List of Nintendo 3DS games

-This is a list of video games for the Nintendo 3DS released physically on Nintendo 3DS game cards and/or digitally on the Nintendo eShop.
+This is a list of all video games released for the Nintendo 3DS.
+For games that were announced or in-development, but never released, see the list of cancelled Nintendo 3DS games.

 Games

 The Nintendo 3DS portable system has a large library of games, which are released in game card and/or digital form.
-Numerous titles of games here are subject to change.
-This list does not include downloadable games available via the Virtual Console service or downloadable games released as part of the 3D Classics series.
+This list does not include downloadable games available via the Virtual Console service.
 The Nintendo 3DS family is backward compatible with its predecessor, the Nintendo DS line, and its software, including most DSi software.

 The list is initially organized alphabetically by their English titles or their alphabet conversions, but it is also possible to sort each column individually by clicking the square icon at the top of each column.
 The Nintendo 3DS system is region locked, meaning that in reality each system has a restricted library of games to select from, depending on the region of the device; the list below displays the availability of games within each of the four regions.

 For a chronological list, click the sort button in any of the available regions' column.
-Games dated February 26, 2011, (Japan), March 25, 2011, (Europe), March 27, 2011, (North America), and March 31, 2011, (Australia) are the launch titles of each respective region.
+Games dated February 26, 2011, (Japan), March 25, 2011, (Europe), March 27, 2011, (North America), and March 31, 2011, (Australasia) are the launch titles of each respective region.